-The antecedent that will be tested in the research is Islamic governance represented by the characteristics of the Sharia Supervisory Board (SSB).
+The antecedent tested in the research is Islamic governance represented by the characteristics of the Sharia Supervisory Board (SSB).
 SSB plays a very important role in implementing a compliance control mechanism of a sharia entity against sharia principles.
 According to Kholid & Bachtiar (2015), SSB has the duty to encourage Islamic banks to comply with Islamic sharia and ensure that there are no violations of Islamic banking operations.
 With the existence of SSB, the management of Islamic banks is expected not to violate contracts with customers, so that Islamic banks.
-Based on previous empirical research, there are still few studies that examine the effect of SSB characteristics on maqashid sharia index.
+Based on previous empirical research, there are still few studies that examine the effect of SSB characteristics on magashid sharia index.
 This encourages this research to be carried out because previous studies are still testing the influence of SSB on financial performance.
 A high level of SSB quality can improve the financial performance of Islamic banks (Neifar et al., 2020).
+SSB characteristic normatively plays a role in supervising the products and services offered by Islamic banks.
+Therefore, it is expected to encourage Islamic banks to increase the magashid sharia index.
+This is reason why the researcher wanta to do athe research on antecedents of the magashid sharia index.

-The consequence that will be examined now is the disclosure of social responsibility in the perspective of Islam in sharia entities.
+The consequence that is examined now is the disclosure of social responsibility in the perspective of Islam in sharia entities.
 CSR disclosure in sharia entities is based on studies in previous research using Islamic social reporting, commonly abbreviated as ISR.
-ISR is an index used as a benchmark for the implementation of Islamic banking performance which contains a compilation of CSR standard items set by AAOIFI (Accounting and Auditing Organization for Islamic Financial Institutions) which is then further developed by researchers regarding CSR items that should be disclosed by Islamic entities (Maali et al., 2006).
+ISR is an index used as a benchmark for the implementation of Islamic banking performance which contains a compilation of CSR standard items set by AAOIFI (Accounting and Auditing Organization for Islamic Financial Institutions) which is then further developed by the researchers regarding CSR items that should be disclosed by Islamic entities (Maali et al., 2006).

-ISR in accordance with Islamic entities in it disclose matters relating to sharia principles such as transactions that are free from usury, speculation, gharar, disclosures regarding zakat payment, sharia compliance status, and social aspects such as infaq, sadaqah, waqf to reveal how to conduct worship in a corporate environment.
+ISR in accordance with Islamic entities in it disclose matters relating to sharia principles such as transactions that are free from usury, speculation, gharar, and disclosures regarding zakat payment, sharia compliance status, and social aspects such as infag, sadagah, and wagf to reveal how to conduct worship in a corporate environment.
 This index is expected to be the first step towards CSR disclosure standards that are in accordance with sharia principles.
 Specifically, this index is an extension of social performance reporting standards that include public expectations not only regarding the role of banks in the economy but also the role of banks in spiritual perspectives and care for the surrounding environment.
-In addition, this index also emphasizes social justice related to the environment, minority rights, and employ-
+In addition, this index also emphasizes social justice related to the environment, minority rights, and employees.

 The application of ISR in Islamic banking is inseparable from maqashid sharia which shows the compliance of Islamic entities to sharia principles in accordance with the Qur'an and Hadith.
 Previous empirical studies from (Fitriyah et al., 2017; Harningtyas, 2015; Salman et al., 2018) shows contradictory results.
-In addition, there are still a small number of studies examining the influence of the maqashid sharia index, there is an Islamic social reporting level.
+In addition, there are still a small number of studies examining the influence of the maqashid sharia index; there is an Islamic social reporting level.

-The novelty offered in this study is a new model of antecedents and the consequences of the maqashid sharia index.
+The novelty offered in this study is the new model of antecedents and the consequences of the maqashid sharia index.
 This new model is a pioneer study in research with the topic of maqashid sharia index.
 Based on the background described above, the research problems are: (1) Do SSB characteristics affect the maqashid sharia index?; and (2) Does the maqashid sharia index affect Islamic social reporting?.
 Based on the formulation of the problem, this study aims to examine the effect of SSB characteristics on the maqashid sharia index.
 In addition, this study also aims to examine the effect of the maqashid sharia index on Islamic social reporting.